DWCarrot/RPGItems-reloaded-wiki/Powers.md

 - Arguments: string, | seperated list of display,command, and permission variables from version 1

 **Effect:**
-Runs command on left/right click, gives set permission for the command if a permission is set.
+Runs specified command on left/right click, gives set permission for the command if a permission is set.

 You can use some template in command string. e.g. `{player}` for the player using the item.
 Templates supported now: